sastels/python_talk/README.md

 # Purpose

-This repo contains the final code for a live coding talk "CI and CD: So Easy You Can Do It Live!"
+This repo contains the final code for a live coding talk "CI / CD for the Masses"

 During the talk we will:
 - create a simple Flask app
-- put it on github
+- put it on GitHub
-- deploy it on heroku.com
+- deploy it on Heroku
 - set up continuous integration testing on CircleCI
-- set up continuous deployment to heroku
+- set up continuous deployment to Heroku

 # Setup